hercules-G/glaze_polygon_subgraph/README.md

-# Glide Finance Subgraph
+# Glaze Finance Subgraph

-TheGraph exposes a GraphQL endpoint to query the events and entities within the Elastos Smart Chain and Glide Finance ecosystem.
+TheGraph exposes a GraphQL endpoint to query the events and entities within the Elastos Smart Chain and Glaze Finance ecosystem.

 Currently, there are multiple subgraphs, but additional subgraphs can be added to this repository, following the current architecture.